ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 ### Message on The Blockchain

 Now add your feedback!
 This must be less than 40 bytes, or it will crash the application.
-This feedback, along with your transaction will appear after your transaction is confirmed in the [Hall of The Makers](http://n.bitcoin.ninja/).
+This feedback along with your transaction will appear after your transaction is confirmed in the [Hall of The Makers](http://n.bitcoin.ninja/).

 ```cs
 var message = "nopara73 loves NBitcoin!";